jscott65/snowglobes/README.md

 ### Prerequisites

+##GLoBES
 Currently, the GLoBES library must be installed, made, and added to PATH prior to any attempt to install snowglobes.

 [GLoBES: General Long Baseline Experiment Simulator](https://www.mpi-hd.mpg.de/personalhomes/globes/download/globes-3.2.17.tar.gz) - Download the source files here

 To install the library, you must have gcc and gsl installed.
-Then follow the steps in the INSTALL file, or as follows:
+Then, follow the steps in the INSTALL file, or as follows:

 ```
 cd to GLOBES source directory